Whitney Warren: Career

 Warren returned to New York in 1894, and began practicing as an architect.
 One of his first clients was the lawyer Charles Delevan Wetmore.
 After their successful collaboration, Warren convinced Wetmore to become his partner and they organized Warren and Wetmore with Warren as the architect and Wetmore responsible for the business side of the firm.

 During World War I, Warren was involved in organizing the Comité des Étudiants Américains de l'École des Beaux-Arts Paris; a student-run charity in support of the French cause.
 He also supported actively the claims of Italy in the Adriatic, during and after the war.
 He was an intimate friend of Gabriele d'Annunzio, and was appointed diplomatic representative in the United States of the "Free State of Fiume".
 He was the author of Les Justes Revendications de l'Italie: la Question de Trente, de Trieste et de l'Adriatique.
 Many of his addresses, delivered 1914-1919, were published and widely distributed.

 Warren retired in 1931, but occasionally served as consultant.
 Warren took particular pride in his design of the new library building of the Catholic University of Leuven, which was finished in 1928.
 The library was severely damaged by British and German forces during World War II, but was completely restored after the war.

 Two of the firm's major works were the construction of Grand Central Terminal and of the Biltmore Hotel, both in New York City.

 Personal life

 In 1884, Warren was married to Charlotte Augusta Tooker (1864–1951) in Newport, Rhode Island.
-Charlotte was the eldest daughter of Gabriel Mead Tooker, a prominent New York lawyer and member of Mrs. Astor's famous Four Hundred.
+Charlotte was the eldest daughter of Gabriel Mead Tooker, a prominent New York lawyer and member of Mrs. Astor's famous "Four Hundred".
+She was also the cousin of Col. Clermont Livingston Best's daughter, Annie Livingston Tooker Best, wife of Elizur Yale Smith, the son of Wellington Smith, members of the Yale family.
 Together, they are the parents of: